 If you don’t have a way to cut the conduit, the hardware store may cut it for you when you buy it.

 Open one eye bolt: Open one eye of one eye bolt using pliers, or lever it open with pliers and a scrap of tubing.
 This is the hardest part if you bought beefy eye bolts like these.
-It was probably overkill.
+It was probably overkilled.

 Assemble the eye bolts and chain: Now put the other two eyes and one end of the chain onto the open eye bolt.
 Use a hammer to reclose the open eye securely so it all stays together.

-Connect the legs: Put the shafts of the eye bolts into the ends of the legs and stand it up with the legs equidistant, like it will look over a campfire.
+Connect the legs: Put the shafts of the eye bolts into the ends of the legs and stand it up with the legs equidistant, as it will look over a campfire.
 Put one of the S-hooks on the chain near the top and use the pliers to close it tight.
 This will be the adjuster for the cookpot height.

-Cut the chain to length: Cut the chain to the desired length, using your cookware to measure the longest possible chain length desired.
+Cut the chain to a length: Cut the chain to the desired length, using your cookware to measure the longest possible chain length desired.